This incredible car, introduced at the 1970 Turín Automobile Show, is for different reasons one of the most extraordinary vehicles in history.

 Visibility is above all forward, without a lot of watching scope on both sides, except the two glazed panels through which the rear view mirrors (nicely integrated in the contours of the forward ailerons) contribute a scarce knowledge about what is happening behind the vehicle.

+On turning the ignition key, there´s a raucous noise coming from the internal combustion Lancia V4 engine.
 The Lancia Stratosphere is a car sporting impetuous driving and personality, the result of a combination of driving at very high revolutions, competition tires tested under every condition and a cockpit which makes the knees be almost astride on the front axle line.

 The Lancia Stratosphere boasts a good acceleration, well dumped mechanical noise and a distant and high-pitched roaring from the two king size diameter exhaust pipes.